nithinkamaraj/RocketMotorLagrangianModel/README.md

 The model is built for openFoam 2206.

-download the folder, source bashrc file and compile it.
+Download the folder, source bashrc file and compile it.

 ## Folder Details